 Prerequisites: Basic Plant ID (W100) or previous experience with plant identification recommended.

-Continuing education: This class fulfills a requirement for the Woodland Stewardship Program.
+Continuing education: This class fulfills a requirement for the Natural Areas Conservation Training Program.

 Schedule and Location